thisiskaransgit/Kestra-FlowCode/README.md

  #### The purpose of the flow is to demonstrate the dynamic workflow orchestration capabilities of Kestra for an ETL (Extract, Transform, Load) pipeline use case.

-You can join the Dummy Workspace to view the messages.
-Here is the invite [Link](https://join.slack.com/t/testingflow-group/shared_invite/zt-37wnj78jp-XFKCy7b0M3dgpAoTcg4kcQ#)

 Resources:
 1. https://www.ipify.org/